 This notice should be sent, in writing to email@example.com

-The aim of Speech and Drama at Copthill is to promote communication skills, develop self' confidence, encourage clear and articulate speech and experience the creative process.
+The aim of speech and drama at Copthill is to promote communication skills, develop self' confidence, encourage clear and articulate speech and to help to experience the creative process.

-Speech and Drama lessons are taught by Mr Tim Hurst-Brown.
-Mr Hurst-Brown, who has been at Copthill since 2001, has taught Drama in both the Independent and State School sectors.
-He gained his teaching qualifications from Nottingham University and has been a LAMDA specialist for many years.
-He also works as a freelance actor, singer and director.
-Speech and Drama lessons include a variety of drama skills including mime, verse and prose speaking, improvisation and acting.
+Speech and drama lessons include a variety of drama skills including mime, verse and prose speaking, improvisation and acting.
 Lessons are not timetabled on the school timetable and therefore require many pupils to leave lessons.
-Speech and Drama lessons are available from Year 3 upwards and are usually shared with another pupil from the same year group.
+Speech and drama lessons are available from Year 3 upwards and are usually shared with another pupil from the same year group.

-Please note it is necessary to give half a term’s notice to discontinue Drama lessons.
-This notice should be sent, in writing, to me.
-It is preferable that parents should also speak with me to discuss the decision.
+Please note it is necessary to give half a term’s notice to discontinue drama lessons.
+This notice should be sent, in writing, to Mrs Flynn.
+It is preferable that parents should also discuss the decision in advance.

 The cost of the lessons is £116.00 per term (September 2017) and is reviewed each September.
-The children in year 4 to 6 will have 30-shared lessons per year, each lasting 30 minutes.
-The children in year 3 will have 30-shared lessons per year, each lasting 20 minutes.
-Any child receiving individual lessons will only receive 20-minute lessons each week.
+The pupils in Year 4 to 6 will have 30-shared lessons per year, each lasting 30 minutes.
+The pupils in Year 3 will have 30-shared lessons per year, each lasting 20 minutes.
+Any pupil receiving individual lessons will only receive 20-minute lessons each week.

-Individual Music and Speech & Drama lessons in school
+Individual music and speech and drama lessons in school

-Regarding individual music and speech and drama lessons given at school, there are thirty given throughout the school year.
-This will not necessarily mean ten each term, but depends on the number of weeks available each term.
+As far as individual music and speech and drama lessons given at school are concerned, there are 30 given throughout the school year.
+This will not necessarily mean 10 each term, but depends on the number of weeks available each term.
 Any extra lessons that you may arrange out of school with individual teachers must be paid directly to that teacher and cannot be counted as part of that total.

-Each pupil is expected to practise between lessons for five days for fifteen minutes minimum as a beginner, increasing with progress.
+Each pupil is expected to practise between lessons for five days for 15 minutes minimum as a beginner, increasing with progress.
 Without this necessary practice, progress will not be made and frustration starts to creep in.
-Your child will be issued with a music note book at his first lesson of the year and this must be brought to lessons each week (having been signed by a parent), together with music being played and appropriate instrument(s).
+Your child will be issued with a music notebook at their first lesson of the year and this must be brought to lessons each week (having been signed by a parent), together with music being played and appropriate instrument(s).
 If your child forgets their book on three occasions during the term they will receive a sanction.
 We want you to receive good value for your child’s lessons.

-Any Music or Speech and Drama queries please email our Music Administrator at: firstname.lastname@example.org
+For any music or speech and drama queries please email Mrs Flynn, our Music Administrator at: firstname.lastname@example.org